Johnnie Walker: Cultural figures

-Winston Churchill's favourite whisky was Johnnie Walker Red Label, which he mixed with a large amount of water and drank throughout the day.
+British prime minister Winston Churchill's favourite whisky was Johnnie Walker Red Label, which he mixed with a large amount of water and drank throughout the day.

 Vanity Fair writer Christopher Hitchens was partial to Johnnie Walker Black Label cut with Perrier sparkling mineral water and referred to it as "Mr Walker's Amber Restorative".

+At the height of his fame in the late 1960s, New York Jets quarterback Joe Namath said, "I like my girls blonde and my Johnnie Walker red".

 Johnnie Walker Blue Label was a favourite of US president Richard Nixon's; Nixon used to enjoy it with ginger ale and a wedge of lime.

 A number of singers and songwriters have referenced Johnnie Walker in their works, from Amanda Marshall to ZZ Top.
-Elliott Smith's Oscar-nominated "Miss Misery" has the narrator "[making] it through the day with some help from Johnnie Walker Red."
+Elliott Smith's Oscar-nominated "Miss Misery" has the narrator "[faking] it through the day with some help from Johnnie Walker Red".
 Heavy metal band Black Label Society was named after Johnnie Walker Black Label whisky, as Zakk Wylde was very fond of the drink.
-George Thorogood name checks “Johnny Walker and his brothers Black and Red” in "I Drink Alone".The name appears also in the song "Remember to Forget" by Passenger.
+George Thorogood name checks "Johnny Walker and his brothers Black and Red" in "I Drink Alone".
+The name appears also in the song "Remember to Forget" by Passenger.

 Polish fictional humorous character Jakub Wędrowycz is a wordplay based on the Polish translation of "Johny Walker".

+In the 2007 film The Man from Earth, the main character John Oldman (David Lee Smith) produces a bottle of Johnnie Walker Green Label, with his friends commenting on its quality.

-In the 1982 film Blade Runner, Harrison Ford's character Rick Deckard is seen drinking Johnnie Walker Black Label which he also drinks in the sequel Blade Runner 2049 (2017).
-Coinciding with the release of Blade Runner 2049, Johnnie Walker released a 'Director's Cut' edition of their Black Label which is bottled at a higher proof.
+In the 1982 film Blade Runner, Harrison Ford's character Rick Deckard is seen drinking Johnnie Walker Black Label, which he also drinks in the sequel, Blade Runner 2049 (2017).
+Coinciding with the release of Blade Runner 2049, Johnnie Walker released a "Director's Cut" edition of its Black Label, which was bottled at a higher proof.